pi3d/pi3d.github.com/html/_sources/AndroidUse.txt

           true
         }

-    At the moment the android-capable version of pi3d is in the develop branch as specified above, but this will be merged into master as soon as it becomes stable (probably February 2015)
+    Merged the android-capable version of pi3d into master as it seems stable (and no-negative feedback!)
+5th February 2015.

     3.3 See posts here: https://github.com/kivy/python-for-android/issues/301
     To get python-for-android to be able to use ctypes you need to